top of page

 5. Acute Care

-Acute care is a 19-bed area where you will be seen by a doctor.
-Some examples of why you may be placed in the acute care area include severe abdominal pain, recent but not ongoing chest pain, or a recent but not ongoing seizure.
+You may be placed in the acute care area for severe abdominal pain, recent but not ongoing chest pain, or a recent but not ongoing seizure.

-Your acute care nurse will be responsible for the nursing care you receive while in this area of the ED.
-He or she will ask you further questions, and give you an opportunity to ask questions or provide any additional information that you would like to share about your illness or condition.
-If you have had recent chest pain, or any other symptoms that may relate to your heart, the nurse may place you on a heart monitor which displays a waveform of your heart beat.
+Your acute care nurse will ask you further questions and give you an opportunity to ask questions or provide any additional information that you would like to share about your illness or condition.
+If you have had recent chest pain, or any other symptoms that may relate to your heart, the nurse may place you on a heart monitor.
 You may also be placed on oxygen if you are short of breath.
 After the nurse has completed their assessment, the doctor will come to see you.
-There may be a wait, as the doctor is responsible for all patients in this area of the ED.

-The doctor may order tests, intravenous fluids, and/or pain medications for you that will help him or her determine the cause of your discomfort or concern.
+The doctor may order tests that will help him or her determine the cause of your discomfort or concern.
+They may order intravenous fluids and/or pain medications for you.
 Your acute care nurse will carry out these orders and may draw blood work, perform an electrocardiogram (ECG) or send you to the X-ray department for X-rays.

-When all of your test results are back from the lab, the doctor will visit you again to explain the results to you.
+When all of your test results are in, the doctor will explain the results to you.
 Results from the lab can take a while and the waiting can be difficult, but your acute care nurse will be there to assist you and make you as comfortable as possible during the wait.
 You should also feel free to ask any questions you might have about the tests you are having, the medications you are being given or any other concerns you may have.

-Meals will be provided by the hospital food service at scheduled meal times for patients remaining in the department, either for further testing or admission, unless your doctor has asked that you not eat.
+Meals will be provided by the hospital food service at scheduled meal times for patients remaining in the department, unless your doctor has asked that you not eat.
 This may happen if your tests are not complete or should you require further treatment, such as an operation or special procedure.
 If you are able to eat, make sure that your nurse knows of any allergies or special meal considerations you may have.

 After all testing is complete and the doctor has reviewed the results with you, you may be sent for additional testing, admitted to the hospital or discharged home.
 If you are discharged, you will be given instructions on any follow-up appointments you may need to make and keep, and/or be given a prescription for medications that you will need to take at home.